 What is your indicator of success at Secondary 4?
 Parents, teachers and students weigh in on this tough question with ease

-We speak to the former school principal, teachers, parents and students, who recently graduated from secondary school.
+We speak to the former school principal, teachers, parents and students from Xinmin Secondary School.
 They offer their own measure of what it means to be an accomplished student.

 When Xinmin Secondary’s Class of 2022 took a final bow at their graduation ceremony, they knew that they had all come a long way.